viduhq/api-docs/README.md

 ### Introduction

-[Vidu](https://www.vidu.io/) is a tool for sales teams, allowing them to quickly use personalized [video](https://www.vidu.io/video) / [meme](https://www.vidu.io/memes) / [personal gif](https://www.vidu.io/personal-gifs) in their sales outreach.
+[Vidu](https://www.vidu.io/) allows sales teams to use personalized [video](https://www.vidu.io/video) / [meme](https://www.vidu.io/memes) / [personal gif](https://www.vidu.io/personal-gifs) in their sales outreach.

-This REST API enables automated generation and use of personalized assets.

 ### Authentication

-The [Vidu](https://www.vidu.io/) REST API uses API Keys to authenticate requests.
+This API uses API Keys to authenticate requests.
 If you're enrolled in the API beta, you can access your API keys at `Settings > Developers > API Keys`.

 Include an `Authorization` header in your requests as follows: